-Technical Basis Documents (TBD) and Site Profile Documents are general working documents that provide guidance concerning the preparation of dose reconstructions at particular sites or categories of sites.
-They will be revised when additional relevant information is obtained about the affected site(s).
-These documents may be used to assist NIOSH in the completion of the individual work required for each dose reconstruction.
+Technical basis documents and site profile documents are not official determinations made by the National Institute for Occupational Safety and Health (NIOSH) but are rather general working documents that provide historical background information and guidance to assist in the preparation of dose reconstructions for particular sites or categories of sites.
+The documents will be revised in the event additional relevant information is obtained about the affected site(s).
+These documents may be used to assist NIOSH staff in the completion of the individual work required for each dose reconstruction.

-In this document the word "facility" is used as a general term for an area, building or group of buildings that served a specific purpose at a site.
-It does not necessarily connote an "atomic weapons employer facility" or a "Department of Energy facility" as defined in the Energy Employees Occupational Illness Compensation Program Act of 2000 (42 U.S.C. § 73841 (5) and (12)).
+In this document the word "facility" is used as a general term for an area, building, or group of buildings that served a specific purpose at a site.
+It does not necessarily connote an "atomic weapons employer facility" or a "Department of Energy [DOE] facility" as defined in the Energy Employees Occupational Illness Compensation Program Act [EEOICPA: 42 U.S.C. § 7384I(5) and (12)].
+EEOICPA defines a DOE facility as "any building, structure, or premise, including the grounds upon which such building, structure, or premise is located ... in which operations are, or have been, conducted by, or on behalf of, the Department of Energy (except for buildings, structures, premises, grounds, or operations ... pertaining to the Naval Nuclear Propulsion Program)" [42 U.S.C. § 7384I(12)].
+Accordingly, except for the exclusion for the Naval Nuclear Propulsion Program noted above, any facility that performs or performed DOE operations of any nature whatsoever is a DOE facility encompassed by EEOICPA.